Environmental Policy and Culture

 ENVR_POL 338-0 Environmental Justice (1 Unit) This course examines how environmental problems reflect and exacerbate social inequality.
 In this course, we learn the definition of environmental (in)justice, the history of environmental justice and discuss examples of environmental justice.
 We will learn about environmental movements and local resistance to protect natural resources.
 ENVR_POL 338-0 and GBL_HLTH 338-0 are taught together; students may not receive credit for both.
 Global Perspectives on Power, Justice, and Equity Social Behavioral Sciences Distro Area Social and Behavioral Science Foundational Discipl

 ENVR_POL 339-0 Silent but Loud: Negotiating Health in a Cultural, Food, Poverty, Environ.
-Caste (1 Unit) This course will explore (un)health as a language is connected to certain bodies.
+Caste (1 Unit) This course explores how (un)health as a language is connected to certain bodies.
 Students will analyze the origins of bio-measurements used to justify "Othering" (not fitting within the norms of a dominant social group) and learn to formulate counternarratives to dominant ideological language that silently forms stereotypes, controlling images, hypervisibility, and invisibility that echo loudly as contributing to health inequities.
 GBL_HLTH 339-0 and ENVR_POL 339-0 are taught together; may not receive credit for both.
 Social Behavioral Sciences Distro Area Social and Behavioral Science Foundational Discipl U.S. Perspectives on Power, Justice, and Equity

 ENVR_POL 340-0 Global Environments and World History (1 Unit) The planet’s life support systems are at risk.
 This introductory course explores the recent histories of big environmental problems around the world, including industrialization, toxic contaminants, climate change, extractive economies, intercontinental warfare, and energy regimes.
 ENVR_POL 340-0 and HISTORY 376-0 are taught together; may not receive credit for both courses.
 Advanced Expression Global Perspectives on Power, Justice, and Equity Historical Studies Distro Area Historical Studies Foundational Discipline Social Behavioral Sciences Distro Area Social and Behavioral Science Foundational Discipl